unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/manage-domains/return-domains.md

 ---
-title: Return Domain Action Guide | Unstoppable Domains Developer Portal
+title: Return Domains | Unstoppable Domains Developer Portal
 description: This guide shows how to create a domain action request to return a domain to Unstoppable Domains and receive a refund using the Domain Actions API.
 showNextButton: false
 ---

-# Return Domain Action Guide
+# Return Domains

 The Domain Actions API offers the functionality to generate a list of transactions that needs to be performed to **return a domain to Unstoppable Domains and receive a refund** without having to form them on the client.